dillbyrne/random-agent-spoofer/README.md

 # Donations #

-If you would like to donate you can do so at https://addons.mozilla.org/en-US/firefox/addon/random-agent-spoofer/
+If you would like to donate with you can do so at https://addons.mozilla.org/en-US/firefox/addon/random-agent-spoofer/

+or with bitcoin at
+1L44pgmZpeMsWsd24WgN6SJjEUARG5eY6G

 # What's Next #